 Southeast Asia Militant Atlas (SEA Militant Atlas)

 The team of researchers began collecting information about terrorism from 2014 because it is the year the Islamic State (IS) was formally established.
-Since that year, we have recorded more than 1,000 unique IS-related incidents in Southeast Asia – while the majority are with IS linked groups, Jemaah Islamiyah is also included, as are some unaffiliated incidents.
+Since that year, we have recorded more than 1,000 unique incidents in Southeast Asia – while the majority are with IS linked groups, Jemaah Islamiyah is also included, as are some unaffiliated incidents.
 The team is currently gathering data on other regional groups, and the dataset is updated weekly.

 Details of the methodology of this project can be accessed via the downloadable codebook found on this page.
 This codebook contains the following key information for users:

 - Introduction to and origins of the SEA Militant Atlas.

 - The data collection methodology used to populate the interactive map.